Mental Model

 For the fuller matrix, read Implemented Features.

-Traversio's current API is deliberately connection-owned.
+Traversio's API is connection-owned.

 SSHConnection closes